-Educational access through distance education was a big part of the reason that California University of Pennsylvania took the No. 1 spot overall.
+Educational access through online learning was a big part of the reason that California University of Pennsylvania took the No. 1 spot overall.
 This southwestern Pennsylvania school had the No. 1 percentage of online students among our top 10, with nearly 64 percent of the student body taking at least some of its coursework in the virtual classroom.
 It also posted the No. 1 ratio of online degrees to campus-based study plans of any school on our list.

 Students at Cal U tend to graduate without breaking the bank, as well.
 The institution's average tuition and fees in 2015-16 tied for third-most affordable among our top Pennsylvania schools, and no other school on our list reported a lower median debt load for its graduates.
-Cal U is a State System school and a participating member of PA TRAC.
+Cal U is a public school and a participating member of PA TRAC.

 One of the largest schools on our list is followed at No. 3 by the decidedly smallest.
 Typical enrollment at the Lemont Furnace school is about 700 students, which might make it a great choice for students hoping to avoid the more intense experiences of a major university while still having access to the resources of the Penn State system.

-Affordability was a primary driver of this tiny school's placement in our top three.
+Affordability was a primary driver of this public school's placement in our top three.
 Penn State Fayette's average net price, a measure of college cost that subtracts average grant and scholarship aid from estimated tuition, fees, supplies, housing and other expenses, ranked No. 2 on our list and seventh out of all 125 Pennsylvania schools we studied.
 It was also one of the best online colleges in Pennsylvania, reporting at least some distance education enrollment by more than 60 percent of students.

 This satellite campus of the University of Pittsburgh was home to the lowest cost of books and supplies of any school on our list in 2015-16.
 Graduates have also been able to recoup their student loan investments fairly quickly after completing their degrees.
 More than 85 percent of Pitt-Bradford alumni managed to pay off their college debts within three years, according to a report by College Scorecard.

 Students at this northwestern Pennsylvania school have access to plenty of outdoor recreation in the area around the town of Bradford.
-Try hiking, camping or fishing a few minutes south of campus in Allegheny National Forest; canoeing, trail cycling and swimming just across the state line in New York's Allegany State Park; or skiing and snowboarding at Holiday Valley Ski Resort about a 45 minute drive to the north.
+Try hiking, camping or fishing a few minutes south in Allegheny National Forest; canoeing, trail cycling and swimming just across the state line in New York's Allegany State Park; or skiing and snowboarding at Holiday Valley Ski Resort about a 45 minute drive to the north.

 The lowest raw cost of tuition and fees in the state can be found at our No. 5 school, which also reported a lower median student debt figure for its graduates than all other schools on our list but three.
 The average net price reported here was also on the affordable side, ranking No. 4 among our best traditional and online colleges in Pennsylvania.

-Bloomsburg University is the third-largest school in the Pennsylvania State System of Higher Education and participates in PA TRAC transfer agreements with many of the state's two-year schools.
+The accredited Bloomsburg University is the third-largest school in the Pennsylvania State System of Higher Education and participates in PA TRAC transfer agreements with many of the state's two-year schools.
 The PA TRAC website states that more than 38,500 courses from regional community colleges may transfer into Bloomsburg, but it's always important to check with a program administrator to ensure that your specific credits will transfer.

 Another low-cost option for Pennsylvania students, Slippery Rock University ranked No. 2 on our list for affordability of tuition and fees and No. 3 on the average net price metric.
 Graduates of SRU left school with the second-lowest median debt load, and more than 83 percent paid off their loan balance within three years of completing their degree.

-Students looking for an online bachelor's degree in Pennsylvania can find five distinct degree completion programs at SRU.
-Qualifying students who have already completed some college coursework or hold an associate degree can sign up for a bachelor's in management, nursing, leadership studies, interdisciplinary programs or philanthropy and nonprofit management.
+Students looking for an online program in Pennsylvania can find five distinct degree completion programs at SRU.
+Qualifying students who have already completed some college coursework or hold an associate degree can sign up for a bachelor's in management, science, nursing, leadership studies, interdisciplinary programs or philanthropy and nonprofit management.
 SRU is also a State System school and offers the perks of PA TRAC participation for community college graduates.